ivanwick/bekantfirmware/README.md

 Automatic movement to a stored position can be canceled by pressing either button or cutting power.

-For the *Save* gesture, press both buttons at the same time and hold for 3 seconds.
+For the *Save* gesture, press both buttons at the same time and hold for 3 seconds until the legs click.
 The firmware will overwrite either the lower or upper stored position, whichever is closer to the current position.
 The table should not be moving during the hold, otherwise one of the other gestures was triggered.
 Both buttons must be pressed within the software debounce interval.

-### Memory Positions
+## Memory Positions

 Memory positions are stored in the PIC EEPROM.
 These are 16-bit little-endian integers for the encoder values of the motorized table legs.